Particular/docs.particular.net/nservicebus/handlers/accessing-data_transactionscope_core_[,8).partial.md

 ### TransactionScope

+> [!NOTE]
-NOTE: This section applies only to .NET Framework as .NET Core does not support distributed transactions.
+> This section applies only to .NET Framework as .NET Core does not support distributed transactions.

 In .NET, using the [TransactionScope](https://docs.microsoft.com/en-us/dotnet/api/system.transactions.transactionscope) makes a block of code transactional, i.e. any code that stores data will automatically enlist in the transaction.